-When deciding whether to approve you for a personal loan, a lender is most concerned with your ability to repay it.
-They want to see that you’re in a financial position to affordably cover your monthly payments.
+When deciding whether you qualify for a personal loan, a lender is most concerned with your ability to repay it.
+They want to see that you’re in a financial position to cover your monthly payments.

 This means lenders will definitely be taking a look at your debts — including student loans.
 But how a lender views your student debt will depend on a few factors.

-A lender’s first concern is how much student debt you have, and how it compares to your income.
+When considering a personal loan for a student loan borrower, a lender’s first concern is how much student debt you have and how it compares to your income.
 This, along with other debts you have, will determine your debt-to-income ratio (DTI).
 Simply put, this is the percentage of your monthly income that is spent on debt repayment each month.

-For a monthly gross income of $2,000, for example, a $200 student loan payment plus a credit card minimum of $100 would give you 15 percent DTI.
-Lenders usually like to see a DTI of around 36 percent or less.
+For a monthly gross income of $2,000, for example, a $200 student loan payment plus a credit card minimum of $100 would give you 15% DTI.
+Lenders usually like to see a DTI of around 35% or less.

 The higher your income, the better your DTI will be.
 Having small student loans and low student loan payments will also be an important factor in lowering your DTI.